krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 A servomechanism (servo) is a feedback system that uses a closed-loop controller to set and actively adjust its position and/or velocity as an actuator[^1], [^2].
 There are many types of servos i.e., hydraulic, pneumatic, electric [^1].
-In this tutorial, we shall use a typical positional rotation DC motor servos, often used in RC control models.
+In this tutorial, we shall focus on typical positional rotation DC motor servos, often used in RC control models.

 Let's quickly decipher the definition to fit our context: